OWASP/Nettacker/lib/payload/password/generator/readme.md

 dob = Date of Birth- Format (DD/MM/YYYY, Eg. 28/05/1996)

-other = Add more characters to the password list seperated by , For Eg. "hello,world,my,name,is,pradeep"
+other = Add more characters to the password list separated by , For Eg. "hello,world,my,name,is,pradeep"

 minm = Minimum number of characters for the elements in password list (Default - 8)